actions-marketplace-validations/cescoffier_setup-jdk/README.md

 - Downloading and caching a version of the OpenJDK by version and adding to `PATH`.
 Downloads from [AdoptOpenJDK](https://adoptopenjdk.net/).
 - Registering problem matchers for error output.

 The action is based on [actions/setup-java](https://github.com/actions/setup-java) and is using the [AdoptOpenJDK API](https://api.adoptopenjdk.net/) for fetching the JDK binaries.
+It's also a fork from https://github.com/joschi/setup-jdk, trying to improve the reliability.

 # Usage